January 10, 2025

 **Now would be a good time to inquire with a neighbor or make arrangements for snow removal around your home if you are unable to remove snow due to age or disability.
 Or check with an elderly or disabled neighbor if you can assist them with their snow removal.

-Throughout October, the City will be sharing weather-related messages and information from Emergency Management, as well as fire, police and street departments.
+Throughout the winter season, the City will be sharing weather-related messages and information from Emergency Management, as well as fire, police and street departments.

 SNOW REMOVAL POLICY (STREETS): The goal is to provide the motorist with the safest driving surface possible, in an efficient and economical manner, with the resources available.
 Initial service of streets during a snow/ice incident will be applications of sand, salt, liquid de-icer or a combination of these products.
 To reduce the amount of material used, flat level streets are not treated unless a special situation should exist.
 Other accepted chemicals may be used for maximum effectiveness.